 As an Avantlink and Amazon Associate, we earn from qualifying purchases.
 Disclosure Statement.

 It wasn’t until the late 80s that ASTM (American Society for Testing and Materials) developed some certified safety guidelines for riding helmets, with the first certified equestrian helmet released in 1990.
 And, while the focus of the modern horse riding helmet is on safety, it is quite apparent that style is also still important, particularly with the more expensive brands.
-I can’t imagine anyone paying over $1000 for a motorcycle helmet or bicycle helmet, but in the equestrian world, it shouldn’t be too much of a problem.

 The modern equestrian helmet is composed of the following: